divaprotocol/oracles/docs/Tellor.md

 ## Supported data feeds

-The Tellor protocol has the capability to handle any data that is submitted to it.
+The Tellor protocol has the capability to handle any type of data.
 This universality extends to the Tellor adapter, which can be utilized with any data feed.
-To ensure high coverage by reporters, it's suggested to check with the Tellor community which data feeds are well-established and which may need extra support.
+To ensure high coverage by reporters, it's suggested to check with the Tellor community which data feeds are well-established and which may need extra support and communication.

 ## DIVA Disputes